Compression Gloves And Gauntlets

 If your healthcare provider does recommend compression at night, there are specialized nighttime wear compression garments.

 • Follow the manufacturer’s specific instructions.
 In general, however, you should hand wash compression gloves and gauntlets in lukewarm water with mild soap, rinse them thoroughly, and air dry them.
-It is important to avoid wringing or twisting the gloves and gauntlets (which can stretch or damage the fabric).
+It is important to avoid wringing or twisting the compression gloves and gauntlets (which can stretch or damage the fabric).

 • Compression gloves and gauntlets lose elasticity (and effectiveness) over time and generally should be replaced every 3-6 months.